rb2k/viddl-rb/README.md

 If you are interested in the output of a plugin, you can set an IO object that will receive all plugin output using this method.
 For example:

-__On library error handling:__

 All the __get__ methods in the ViddlRb module will raise either a ViddlRb::PluginError or a ViddlRb::DownloadError if the plugin fails.
 A ViddlRb::PluginError is raised if the plugin fails in an unexpected way, and a ViddlRb::DownloadError is raised if the video could not be downloaded for some reason.
-An example of that is if a Youtube video embeddable - then it can't be downloaded.
+An example of that is if a Youtube video is not embeddable - then it can't be downloaded.

 ```ruby
 begin